prooph/proophessor-do/README.md

 - [ ] Mark a todo as expired - done by [your name here]
 - [ ] Notify assignee when todo deadline is expired - done by [your name here]
 - [ ] Notify assignee when reminder time is reached - done by [your name here]
+- [ ] Implement a dedicated event bus to replay events as reminders and deadline notifications should not be sent to users again - done by [your name here]
 - more features will follow ...

 ## Tutorials